 The search engine touts the advantages of ‘visual find’.
 The search engine with a tag cloud feature does work for me because along with the linear list of results it gives me a tag loud of related keywords.
 A mouse-over the related keywords gives me a preview of the search results I can expect if I do a search with that.
 Quintura’s tag based search works because if you are searching for something without a definite idea, the related keywords help out to broaden your options.
 Quintura also gives you a free web search client.
 The 4.4 MB free search software helps you to search the web using a selected search engine.
 We have mentioned Quintura before when we talked about The Top 5 Google Alternatives and Why You Should Use Them.

-Search Cloudlet (Firefox)
+Search Cloudlet (Firefox) [No Longer Available]

 The search add-on for Firefox inserts smart tag clouds into Google, Yahoo, and Twitter interface to help you search faster.
 Search Cloudlet seamlessly inserts a tag cloud as you conduct your usual search.
 As you can see in the screenshot, it helps you to scan and read the tags instead of drilling down through the list of search results.
 You can also remove keywords highlighting it in red with a mouse-over and clicking on the word.
 Search Cloudlet however did not work for me on Twitter search as intended.
 The add-on is not perfect, but it’s still worth keeping for what the tag cloud enabler gives you.